TheAlpha16/Writeups/Try Hack Me/BreakOutTheCage-1/Break-out-the-Cage.md

 Checking the program `/usr/bin/bees` is of no use.

-But there was a script that is running everey 3 minutes.
+But there was a script that is running every 3 minutes.
 Then I checked `/etc/crontab` but no use.

 Using [pspy](https://github.com/DominicBreuker/pspy/releases/download/v1.2.0/pspy64s) we can see the script running..